 But what aretriglycerides, exactly?
-Why would your doctor shake his head if your cholesterol report says that your triglycerides are high?
+Why would your doctor shake their head if your cholesterol report says that your triglycerides are high?
 And what do they have to do with diabetes and a group of worrisome symptoms called the “metabolic syndrome?”

 What Are Triglycerides?